Gengatharan1/ds_car_price_analysis/README.md

 ## Checking to see for the Lasso and Ridge Regularization
 ![CHEESE!](LassoRidge.png)

-## Retrained Models with Best Parameters after hypertune
+## Retrained Models with Best Parameters using hypertuning

 ![CHEESE!](XGBoost_Retrained.png)
 ![CHEESE!](RandomForest_Retrained.png)